taracell/pantry_experiment/README.md

 https://pub.dev/packages/camera
 All of the programming came from this site for the camera...I had a hard time getting the camera to work at first, but after reloading flutter and ensuring all dependencies were set correctly, it started working.
 I blew all programs and files away and used back-up files from GitHub to recreate.

+Found that the text wasn't quite inputting correctly, upon more research I found that the text input controllers were not input correctly.
+This led to a revamp of how the controllers were input into the widget and showed state.
+This allows for future use to be able to put into JSON as well as a get from JSON and editable once received.

 @ Files produced as a result:  camera.dart
 @ Files edited as a result:  pubspec.yaml (updates in comments on file), home_screen.dart (added CameraWidget()), android/app/build.gradle (updates in comments on file), android/build.gradle(update kotlin version, and both classpath dependencies), ios/runner/info.plist (updates in comments on file)